ShashQuash/real-time-animal-pose-estimation/README.md

 Md Roman Bhuiyan · Barbaros Yesilova · Anastasia Shadakh · **Shrish Arunesh** · Giulio Napolitano · Md Baharul Islam · Junaidi Abdullah

-Berlin School of Business and Innovation (BSBI), Berlin, Germany — in collaboration with Multimedia University (MMU), Malaysia

 ---

 ## 📌 Project Overview

 The system detects body keypoints across four animal classes in real time using a fine-tuned YOLO model trained on a custom annotated dataset.
-Each team member was responsible for one animal class — from data collection through to training and testing.
+Each team member was responsible for one animal class from data collection through to training and testing.

 **Animal classes:** Chicken · Cow · Dog · Horse